 - 21.1 In this school we promote a culture where any staff or volunteers feel able to raise with the Headteacher any concerns about safeguarding or child protection practice. - 21.2 Any issues which they have not been able to resolve with the Headteacher should be reported to the governors in the first instance.
-If they are still not satisfied they should approach the Director for Children's Services or, if the issue relates to the conduct of or allegation against a member of staff, should contact the Local Authority designated officer (also known as the LADO). - 21.3 Staff should refer to the school's whistle-blowing policy for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.
+If the issue relates to the conduct of or allegation against a member of staff, contact should be made with the Local Authority designated officer (also known as the LADO). - 21.3 Staff should refer to the school's whistle-blowing policy for more information or can use the NSPCC whistle blowing helpline: 0800 0280285.